Sarah-LB/RockPaperScissors/README.md

 ### Known Bugs

--   Alerts for SweetAlert2 in the console but all alerts working as intended.
+-   No known bugs.

 ### Planned Improvements

 -   Use [Onboarding API](https://introjs.com/) to replace How To Play page and make rules more engaging.
 -   Use [Restdb](https://restdb.io/) to store and retrieve user scores and create a leaderboard.
+Users would enter username on starting game.
 -   Create a timer so users must select their play within a timeframe or lose that round.

 ## Deployment